LukeGrahamLandry/franca/docs/comptime.md

 ## String Formatting

-> Zig can do this too so if you've used that this section will be boring and you should skip it.

 @fmt("% to %", a, z);

 You probably don't want runtime overhead of parsing the string to look for percent signs every time you print something.